 Breath is the vital energy to sustain life in any form.
-The prana travels through all the energy points, and create an aura around the body.
-Various situations in the life affect the breathing, and similarly, the breath can affect the physical and the mental dimensions.
-Incorporating various yoga breathing exercises in your daily schedule provide you with an overall better health.
+The prana travels through all the energy points and creates an aura around the body.
+Various situations in life affect breathing, and similarly, the breath can affect the physical and mental dimensions.
+Incorporating various yoga breathing exercises in your daily schedule provides you with overall better health.

 You can feel that when you get angry, the breathing gets faster whereas when you are relaxed, you breathe slowly.
 Therefore, your overall mood is affected by the way you control the breath.
 However, if you have never ever practiced various yoga breathing exercises, you can join yoga for beginners classes to learn about it.